tomerfiliba/tomerfiliba.github.io/blog/_posts/2012-10-03-Hypertext.md

 they are here to stay.
 Nobody's going to kill HTTP or JavaScript, not even Google (at least not in the foreseeable future).
 It's a hand we have to play.

-This isn't new [&#91;1&#93;](#foot1), <a name="foot1back"></a> of course.
+This isn't new<sup><a href="#foot1" name="foot1back">>&#91;1&#93;</a></sup>, of course.
 The last time I did serious web development was back in 2008, on pre-1.0 Django.
 HTTP requests came and went, but nothing really changed.
 My desperation with the subject has led me to writing the [minima manifesto](https://github.com/tomerfiliba/minima/blob/master/README.md) almost a year ago, but due to my general lack of interest it remained just a README file.
 Now that I'm back in the business, I returned to experiment with it...
 It won't happen overnight,